gabecorsini/Gabe-Corsini/README.md

 - 👋 Hi, I’m Gabe Corsini
-- 👀 I’m interested interested in Software Development in C#, Microsoft Azure and Microsoft 365, Cyber Security, and automation.
+- 👀 I’m interested in Backend Software Development, Automation, Cybersecurity, the cloud, and really good books.
-- 🌱 I’m currently learning how to program in C# and anything to do with Azure.
+- 🌱 I’m currently learning how to program in Java in hopes of transitioning from Military service into a Software Engineering position.
-- 💞️ I’m looking to collaborate on any open source projects in the C# programming languages that could use a beginners touch.
+- 💞️ I’m looking to collaborate on any open source projects in the Java programming languages that could use a beginners touch.
 - 📫 I can be reached at gabe@corsini.tech

 <!---